13 Inspiring Real Estate Facebook Ads Examples [2024]

 Facebook Marketing for Real Estate *Full* Case Study: $50k in Commissions, 700+ leads!! ...
 In this snapshot we're showing our overall results for Facebook Ads, which span 14 different campaigns (including campaigns where tweaks were made).
 768 leads, $.38 cent cost per click, $2.98 cost per conversion, and a 3.647% click through rate! ...

-4. Real Estate Facebook Ads Case Study II A Step-by-Step Case Study
+4. Facebook Ads for Real Estate Case Study

 A leading real estate technology provider tested whether optimizing for conversion leads and integrating via the Facebook Conversions API would bring in more high-quality leads for a client's real estate business, and saw a 20% higher conversion rate.